-Financial Institutions must use the single sales factor as outlined in Arkansas Codes Annotated 26-51-1403.
-Construction companies, pipelines, and railroads must utilize the three factor double weighted sales factor apportionment method with factor modifications.
+Construction companies, pipelines, and private railcar operators must utilize the three factor double weighted sales factor apportionment method, briefly outlined on page 18.
+Broadcasters and publishers will use sales factor only, as modified in the regulation.
+Railroads operating within and without the State may use either single sales factor or three factor apportionment beginning tax years effective January 1, 2023.
 Requirements for apportionment formulas of the businesses listed in this paragraph (except for financial institutions) are contained in the Arkansas Corporation Income Tax Regulations which may be obtained from www.dfa.arkansas.gov/income-tax/corporation/.
+Use of the single sales factor is outlined in Arkansas Code Annotated 26-51-1403.